 Kenai River Sockeye: Are they shy?

 Sockeye or Red salmon, Oncorhynchus nerka.
 Often called the “shy” salmon, the sockeye is perhaps the most mysterious of the five pacific salmon.
 Typically present in astronomical numbers, they can transform even the smallest creek into a churning highway of back-to-back fish.
 Highly coveted for their very rich meat, the red salmon has long been Alaska’s most valuable commercial target, netting the industry several hundred million dollars annually from Kenai River sockeye salmon fishing alone.
-In recent years they have also generated a huge Sportfishing reputation as more anglers have finally figured out how to catch them.
+In recent years they have also generated a huge Sportfishing reputation as more anglers have finally figured out how to catch sockeye salmon.
 Learn more about this Alaska Fishing staple.

 The sockeye’s reluctance to take a lure has caused more than one visiting angler to scratch their head.
 The guy next to you hooking one on every cast can further acerbate the frustration.
 Everyone new to the sport of red fishing has been there.
-Until you master the proper technique demonstrated by sockeye salmon fishing guides and understand some fundamental premises about Kenai River sockeye salmon fishing, you too will scratch your head.
+Until you master the proper technique demonstrated by sockeye salmon fishing guides and understand some fundamental premises about how to catch sockeye salmon in Kenai River, you too will scratch your head.
 Let’s clear the water.

 Since sockeye are the one salmon species that feed almost exclusively on blooms of plankton, their level of aggression is far lower than their meat-eating cousins.
 They take on a passive, solemn appearance as they plod their methodical, almost generic journey upriver to spawn.
 Don’t be fooled.
 Beneath that seemingly simplistic exterior lies a very complex wild creature with an endless supply of energy and strength.
 Sockeye are amazingly uniform in appearance with most weighing between six and ten pounds.
 The state record was taken on the Kenai in 1974 and weighed 16lbs.